powersj/life/README.md

 example, the classic Conway's Game of Life rule set is `B3/S23` meaning:

 * If an dead cell has 3 neighbors, then it is born
-* If a living sell has 2 or 3 neightbors, then it survives
+* If a living sell has 2 or 3 neighbors, then it survives
 * Otherwise a cell dies

 Includes are a number of different rules.